Categories

 }

-This is all you need to know to traverse a Fade triangulation and to draw a postscript visualization of it.
-Make sure you understand this example, play around with the source code, adapt it and see what happens.
-Then proceed to Example3 – Constraint Edges which treats triangulations of segments.
+This covers all you need to know for traversing a Fade triangulation and creating a postscript visualization of it.
+Ensure you grasp this example, tinker with the source code, adapt it, and observe the results.
+If needed, you can refer to the documentation for further guidance.
+Then proceed to Example3 – Constraint Edges which deals with triangulations involving constraint segments.

-2 replies on “Access Triangulation Elements and draw Postscript – Example2”
+2 replies on “Accessing Triangulation Elements and Drawing Postscript – Example2”

 A triangulation can be iteratively created and modified i.e., triangles appear and disappear dynamically, thus there are no built-in indices for triangles.
 But you can create indices.
 Simply add this code at the end of exampes_2D/ex0_helloTriangulation.cpp: